 In 1907 his sons Dr. Garnet Holmes and Dr. Kingsley Holmes and Mr. J. A. Tremblay formed the Tilbury Town Gas Company.
 They laid a pipeline from Chatham to Tilbury to supply natural gas to the Maple City Oil and Gas Company.
 In 1908 he formed the Northern Pipeline Company with his son Dr. Garnet Holmes and his future son-in-law Mr. Reginald Lancaster Pattinson.
 This company supplied gas from the Leamington Oil Company to the Sydenham Glass Company in Wallaceburg and the Dominion Sugar Company in Chatham.

 According to the 1911 census, Dr. and Mrs. Holmes resided at 287 King Street with all of their children.
 The sons were all practicing physicians according to the census record.
 In 1921 only their daughter Edith and her husband, R. L. Pattison and their son infant Hulme lived with them at the 287 King Street address.
 This residence is now the location of the Kent Club.

 Dr. Holmes enjoyed reading and he had an extensive library at his residence.
 He enjoyed travelling and was often called upon to speak at social functions on a wide range of topics.

 Dr. T.K.
 Holmes died on December, 25th 1930.
 Mrs. Holmes died on October 5th, 1930.
-They are buried at Maple Leaf Cemetery in Chatham.
+They were interred in the mausoleum at Maple Leaf Cemetery in Chatham.

 *Dr. James Wallen Smith, Dr. Charles James Stuart Askin, and his sons Dr. Garnet Wolseley Holmes, Dr. Kingsley Hulme Holmes and Dr. Shirley Morell Holmes all appear on the Chatham-Kent Physician Tribute website.